By Vineeth Polisetti, Director · Published 2026-04-21 · Updated 2026-04-22 · 10 min read

 Hydraulic oil oxidation roughly doubles for every 10°C increase in reservoir temperature — so an oil that lasts 8000 hours at 60°C lasts only 2000 hours at 80°C. Indian factory reservoirs routinely run at the higher end of this range.

 Two practical implications: (1) budget drain intervals based on actual reservoir temperature, not datasheet bench-test hours; and (2) consider synthetic (PAO or ester) hydraulic oils for high-temperature applications.
-Castrol Hyspin HVI with synthetic component, or fully-synthetic specialty grades, can extend effective oil life 3-4x at elevated temperatures.
+Castrol Hyspin HVI with synthetic component, or fully-synthetic specialty grades, hold oxidation life far better at elevated temperatures.

 Why is water contamination the silent killer of hydraulic oil?